Sengakuji Temple – resting place of the 47 ronin

 To enter the temple grounds, you’ll pass through two gates.
 At the first one are some souvenir shops.
 Here it is nothing special.
 It is a small local place.

 Pass the second gate is a courtyard with the temple’s main hall.
-It has benches if you need a rest.
+Grab one of the benches if you need a rest.
 Workers from nearby companies often eat lunch there.
 It only gets noisy during festivals.

 To enter the cemetery, you walk a short path.
 It is beautiful in spring with its plum and cherry blossom trees.
 For such a historical place, things don’t get better than this.